Samsung Galaxy Watch release date, price, news and features

 Is this the Samsung Gear S4?

 In a way.
-This is the device long rumored to be called the Samsung Gear S4, but instead Samsung has gone for a rebrand and called its latest smartwatch the Galaxy Watch.
+This is the device long rumored to be called the Samsung Gear S4, but instead the company has had a rebrand and called its latest smartwatch the Galaxy Watch.

-It's very much a successor to the Gear S3 and Gear Sport, though, with a similar design and specs – it's just not the Gear S4.
+It's very much a successor to the Gear S3 and Gear Sport with similar design and specs, instead the company just gave it a different name to the Gear S4 instead.

 Samsung Galaxy Watch design and display